Yaya12085/wp-fusionpay/Readme.txt

 = How do I display the payment form? =
 Use the shortcode `[fusion_pay_form]` on any page or post to display the Fusion Pay form.

+= How can I contribute to the development of this plugin? = You can visit the [GitHub Repository](https://github.com/Yaya12085/wp-fusionpay) to contribute to the development of this plugin.

+= How can I report a bug or request a feature? =
+You can report bugs or request features on the [GitHub Issues Page](https://github.com/Yaya12085/wp-fusionpay/issues).

 == Screenshots ==